Richrelevance opens up AI black box for custom shopping experiences

 “It’s like a self-driving car — when you’re in it … you want to see why it’s turning left or slowing down,” Theobald explained.
 “Clients want insights into customer behavior.
 They want to know why an experience is being shown to a customer — what rules are firing and what strategies the [algorithm] is choosing.”

-Richrelevance’s newest offering, Xen.ai, was designed to alleviate those concerns.
+Richrelevance’s newest offering, Xen AI, was designed to alleviate those concerns.
 It’s a visual interface that looks sort of like a webpage designer, with a menu system that lets clients drill down to AI-optimized product recommendation widgets, and sidebars, along with other page elements.
 It shows which strategies were used to drive the content that’s being displayed and allows them to customize the experience on the fly.

 “It’s [a] fully open approach to helping customers understand what’s going on with regard to personalization,” Theobald said.
 “It’s a window into the AI engine, which is testing as new clicks come in.
 It’s using more than 300 strategies to make decisions about how to display content.”